0xbythesecond/MFA-Conditional-Access/README.md

 Note: If the "AdatumLab500-04" entry doesn't appear, you may need to refresh the browser window.

 In the Azure portal, type "Azure Active Directory" in the search bar and select it from the search results.
-Navigate to the "Licenses" section in the "AdatumLab500-04" Azure AD blade.
+Navigate to the "Licenses" section in the "AdatumLab500-04" Microsoft Entra ID blade.

 On the Licenses | Overview blade, click "All products" in the Manage section, and then click "+ Try / Buy."

-On the Activate blade, click "Free Trial" in the Azure AD Premium P2 section, and then click "Activate" to start the trial.
+On the Activate blade, click "Free Trial" in the Microsoft Entra ID Premium P2 section, and then click "Activate" to start the trial.

 </details>

 <details>

-<summary><h3>Task 3: Create Azure AD users and groups</h3></summary>
+<summary><h3>Task 3: Create Microsoft Entra ID users and groups</h3></summary>

-In this task, you will create three Azure AD users: aaduser1 (Global Admin), aaduser2 (user), and aaduser3 (user).
+In this task, you will create three Microsoft Entra ID users: aaduser1 (Global Admin), aaduser2 (user), and aaduser3 (user).

 Navigate back to the "AdatumLab500-04" Azure Active Directory blade.